 The Ultimate Showdown Winner

-According to her, you can try spicing up translations by exploring prompts like “If this were written by a native English speaker…” These instructions can lead to more natural-sounding translations and help ChatGPT avoid a “translationese” writing style.
+You can also try spicing up translations by exploring prompts like “If this were written by a native English speaker…” These instructions can lead to more natural-sounding translations and help ChatGPT avoid a “translationese” writing style.

 When crafting prompts, provide ChatGPT with as much context as possible about the text and its author for more accuracy.
 However, it’s important to note that these insights were from her perspective, and outcomes may vary per user.